keircn/slop.sh/README.md

 default port is localhost:3000 but you can customize it by appending `-p {port}` to `next start` in the package.json start script

-Most information that isn't fetched from github can be customised in the `src/lib/data/` directory.
+Most information that isn't fetched from github can be customised in the `src/lib/data/` directory

 Pull requests and issues are encouraged and appreciated!